kitnato/neverquest/README.md

 #### Health regeneration rate

-Time duration until [health](#health) is restored by one.
+Time duration until [health](#health) is restored by one point.

 #### Protection

-Amount of damage that is discarded when defending.
+Amount of damage that is discarded from the total when defending.

 #### Recovery rate

-Time duration until the character continues to regenerate [reserves](#reserves) and readies their next attack.
+Recovery occurs when the character is dealt damage, halting regeneration of [reserves](#reserves) and the [attack meter](#attack-rate).
+It is bounded by a certain duration.

 #### Stamina regeneration rate

-Time duration until [stamina](#stamina) is restored by one.
+Time duration until [stamina](#stamina) is restored by one point.

 #### Total damage